cpbirch/balls/README.md

 ### Sounds

-We love sounds.
-Sounds are played at 2 different event.
+Sounds are played on 2 different events.

 	1. When the build breaks.
 	2. When the build succeeds after it breaks.

-To have custom sounds:
+To have your custom sounds available:

 	1. Copy your audio file(s) in resources/sounds folder.
 No need to restart the server.
-	2. Reload page.
+	2. Reload the page.
-	3. Select audio in UI controls.
+	3. Select audio in controls.

+You always have the ability to switch on/off either or both.

 ### Ball Colors